 You know, canceling Keystone XL pipeline.

-That's 11,000 jobs, mostly for union workers.
+Well, that's 11,000 jobs, mostly for union workers.

-Joe Biden ordering a 60-day suspension of new drilling permits on U.S. lands and water for to allow review for the impact.
+Joe Biden ordering a 60-day suspension of new drilling permits on U.S. lands and water to allow review for the impact.

-These are real high-paying career jobs.
+These are real, high-paying career jobs.

 They can't back that up.